NPsim/P3/README.md

 ## What is this?
-This is my 2018 summer side project.
+This is my 2018 summer side project; later migrated and revitalized with ANTLR as a 2019 summer side project.
-P3, or PseudoPopulationParser, is a powerful popfile language parser that aids MvM mission creators in error avoidance and popfile analysis.
+P3, or PseudoPopulationParser, is a Population language parser built in ANTLR that aids MvM mission creators in error avoidance and popfile analysis.

-P3 features the ability to detect both common and rare errors as well as warn the user of potentially risky implementations that the TF2 MvM populator may reject.
+P3 features the ability to detect both common and rare errors as well as warn the user of potentially risky implementations that the TF2 MvM Populator may reject.

 ## How do I get it?
 Go to the [GitHub releases] or find the download link in the development Discord server below.